kkeller39/knowledge-center/pages/documents/Getting Started/getting-started-with-bots.md

 ## Step 4: Monitor and report bot performance

 LivePerson includes a comprehensive set of management and reporting capabilities that can be used to manage both LivePerson bots or any third-party bots alongside agents.
-Managers can manage bots the same as human agents, in a real-time dashboard with flexible and detailed reports that helps evaluate success.
+Managers can manage bots the same as human agents, in a real-time dashboard with flexible and detailed reports that help evaluate success.